Testnet Deployment

 Deploying a smart contract on Starknet involves two steps:

 First, compile the contract using the Scarb compiler.
-If you haven’t installed Scarb, follow the installation guide in the basic instalation section.
+If you haven’t installed Scarb, follow the installation guide in the basic installation section.

 scarb build